arBest/BERT_FOR_DRUG_ID/README.md

 ### Run inference on an example
 `ner_infer.sh` has paths to BERT's vocab.txt and config file.

-Modify example string of less than 512 tokens to extract disease and chemical entities
+Modify example string (less than 512 tokens) to extract disease and chemical entities.

 `python ner_example.py`